sebpiq/rhizome/README.md

 #### From OSC client

+  **note** : you must assign your client a different port number than the server, even if that server is running on a different machine.

   - `/sys/subscribe <appPort> <address>` : subscribes the OSC client running at `<appPort>` to all messages sent at `<address>`.
   - `/sys/resend <appPort> <address>` : resends the last message sent at `<address>` to the OSC client running at `<appPort>`.
   - `/sys/blob <appPort> <address> <blobPath> [<arg1> <arg2> ...]` : sends the file `<blobPath>` from an OSC application to the server using **rhizome-blobs**.